daehli/earthwalker/README.md

 ## How do I play?

 You need to host Earthwalker yourself or find a friend who hosts it.
-Don't worry; it isn't too difficult.
+Don't worry; hosting isn't too difficult.
 The following guide will focus on the simplest case: hosting and playing on the same computer.
 If you want to play on other computers too, see the "hosting outside of your network" paragraph (but first focus on getting earthwalker installed :P).
 If you need any help, you can create an Issue on this project's GitLab page.